 When implementing a PR strategy, you can use the following measures to appeal to the target audience:

 - monitoring resources to study the nature and amount of information about the company,

 - holding meetings with journalists: interviews, press conferences, briefings, press tours, etc.,

 - preparation of news stories, press releases, – initiation of media materials about the company.

-- Carrying out various kinds of events, like PR and promotions, conferences, business training, social events to attract public attention to the company’s activities.
+- Carrying out various kinds of events, like PR and promotions, conferences, business training, and social events, to attract public attention to the company’s activities.

-- Maintaining a corporate website, social projects’ information support, and PR campaigns in social networks (SMM).
+- Upkeep of a corporate website, information support for social projects, and social media PR campaigns (SMM).

 The result of PR support for the organization’s activities is the growth of publicity, making the company and its products more recognizable.
 With constant and well-structured information support, you may also expect to get tangible financial results, like:

 - growth in demand for the company’s goods and services,

 - an increased number of qualified applicants for vacant positions,